Let’s say that you started a new job and didn’t understand how to use their internal tool, what would you prefer:

 - Pro plan: $16/month on annual payment with unlimited workflows

 “I love that I can go through my applications easily and have Tango create an automatic step-by-step guide for me that I can send to clients or users.”

 “Currently, I wish it was supported on more than just Chrome.
 Most of the applications I use are on the web so chrome works but there are a couple of applications that can’t take advantage of Tango.”

 Why you need a Tango Alternative

 Although Tango does provide what it promises, since it doesn’t have any advanced features – or at least even simple features other than taking and organizing screenshots – Tango won’t be sufficient on its own.

 2- Not a complete user onboarding method 🤷♀️

-Since Tango won’t be sufficient on its own, you will have to heavily rely on other 3rd party tools, pay a lot more money, spend a lot of time, and try to connect all the data you gather from those tools in another one.
+Since Tango won’t be sufficient on its own as a user onboarding solution, you will have to heavily rely on other 3rd party tools, pay a lot more money, spend a lot of time, and try to connect all the data you gather from those tools in another one.
 That’s a huge burden.

 3- No customization options whatsoever 🎨